 9.)
 Breastfeeding Might Be Difficult

-If you choose to breastfeed be prepared to work a little.
+If you choose to breastfeed be prepared to work a little or a lot.
 Not all babies are born with the knowledge to suck and may need to be taught how.
 Newborns with a small mouth may also have a hard time breastfeeding if your breasts are too large.
-Your milk supply and production will also affect breastfeeding.
+Your milk supply and production will also affect how easy breastfeeding will be.
 If your milk comes out too fast or too slow your newborn will have difficulties breastfeeding.

 I would advise not to leave the hospital until your newborn knows how to latch on properly and nurse without aid.
 What knowledge you take with you from the hospital will greatly help you in your breastfeeding.
 No amount of reading can replace hands on learning from a professional.